 The Trade Adjustment Assistance Program (TAA) is a federally funded program that helps workers who have lost their jobs as a result of foreign trade.
-For a worker to be eligible for this program, a TAA petition must be filed with the U.S. Department of Labor for certification.
+It also helps companies transition laid-off workers to new employment.

 Enhances perception of the company

 No cost to the employer